 Best Portugal souvenirs for foodies

-8. Pack of Pastéis de Belém or Pasteis de Nata
+8. Pack of Pastéis de Belém or Pasteis de Nata Portuguese custard tarts

 It’s no secret that the Portuguese love their sweet treats.
-A firm favourite – and probably the most well-known of all Portuguese pastries – is the crunchy and delicious Pastel de Nata, egg-yolk custard tartlets.
+A firm favourite – and probably the most well-known of all Portuguese pastries – is the crunchy and delicious Pastel de Nata, egg-yolk custard tarts.

 The original Pasteis de Belem dates back around 300 years and was originally created by the monks of the Jeronimos Monastery in the Belem area of Lisbon.
 When the monastery closed down, the monks sold the original (and still secret) recipe to the nearby Pasteis de Belem bakery, which still produces these tasty treats to this day.